trebeljahr/trebeljahr.com/_booknotes/the-evolution-of-everything.md

 > The commonest gene in the human genome is the recipe for reverse transcriptase, an enzyme that the human body has little or no need for, and whose main function is usually to help the spread of retroviruses.

-DNA that is good at getting itself copied, without killing the host, has really great chances of "survival" and can therefore be viewn as a form of digital parasite.
+DNA that is good at getting itself copied, without killing the host, has  great chances of "survival" and can therefore be viewn as a form of digital parasite.
 Hence a lot of code in the human DNA might not serve any purpose - other than ensuring its own replication.

 ### Junk is not the same as garbage